 Involvement in EMDR Therapy

 Originally trained by Dr. Francine Shapiro in 1994, I am a EMDRIA Certified Therapist and EMDRIA Approved Consulting – meaning I have gone beyond the basic level of training required to offer EMDR therapy, and have met many additional criteria regarding my level of experience and skill with EMDR.
 I serve as the President of the EMDR Research Foundation since 2006.
 The Foundation is a nonprofit (501(c) (3), supporting both the theory and practice of EMDR.
 The goals of the Foundation are to promote quality research, disseminate current information to mental health professionals, and provide effective and efficient treatment information for mental health consumers.
-I am an EMDR Institute Regional Trainer, Facilitator & Logistician.
+I am an EMDR Institute Senior and Regional Trainer, Facilitator & Logistician.

 I feel privileged to have been elected to serve in many roles that have shaped the professionalism of EMDR therapy over the years.
 I served as the EMDRIA Secretary, President and Director from 1998-2006.
 During my Board tenure I serve on every administrative committee and chaired the the Educational Program and Professional Development Committee, which developed the Basic Training requirements used today.
 I served as the co-chair and now serve as a member of the EMDRIA Standard & Training Subcommittee to revise the credentialing requirements for Certified Therapists & Approved Consultants since 2012.